-Members were advised in Branch Secretary Circular CS 17/15 that pay negotiations had commenced.
+Members were advised that pay negotiations had commenced.
 Since then Trade Union Side has been engaged in a number of bilateral discussions with NICS Management and also had the opportunity to meet with the Finance Minister, Arlene Foster.

 The negotiations have, as expected, proved difficult against the backdrop of the Treasury 1% limit on public sector pay bill increases and the austerity measures under which Departmental budgets have been severely cut.